BasKrueger/BasKrueger/README.md

-Hi, I'm Bastian, an ongoing game developer that's currently studying Game Engineering at the [S4G School for Games].
 Like many of you I love video games.
 In fact, I enjoy them so much I started created my own.
 What started as a hobby (which in itself started with a bored friday afternoon in the 9. grade), has now become my profession.
-Of course this doesn't have to mean that I have to give up that hobby, so I continue working side projects.
+Of course this doesn't have to mean that I have to give up that hobby, so I continue developing new projects every now and then.

-Below this introduction you can find a selected overview of some of the projects I worked on.
+Feel free to check them out by clicking on the banners below.
 <div align="center">

 # Major Projects